Oregon CAM Reconciliation Compliance Guide for Landlords

 Oregon CAM Context

-Oregon has no state sales tax, reducing CAM costs for maintenance supplies, repairs, and capital expenditures.
-Property assessments are limited by Measure 50 (1997), which capped assessed values at 1995-96 levels with maximum 3% annual increases.
+Oregon has no state sales tax, which reduces CAM costs for maintenance supplies, repairs, and capital work.
+Measure 50 (1997) capped assessed values at 1995-96 levels with maximum 3% annual increases.
 Portland is the primary commercial market.

 Validate Your Oregon Reconciliations